Why is this important?

 Consumer credit businesses

-A licence from the Office of Fair Trading is needed to run many types of businesses which involve consumer credit, including a consumer credit business, a consumer hire business, credit brokerage, debt management, pawnbroking, debt counselling and debt collecting.
-The address of the OFT is Fleetbank House, 2-6 Salisbury Square, London EC4Y 8JX.
-Tel: 08457 224499.
-Website: www.oft.gov.uk.
+Authorisation from the Financial Conduct Authority (FCA) is needed to run many types of businesses which involve consumer credit, including a consumer credit business, a consumer hire business, credit brokerage, debt management, pawnbroking, debt counselling and debt collecting.

-Debt collectors are required to obtain a licence from the Office of Fair Trading (see under heading Consumer credit businesses for details).
+Debt collectors are required to be FCA authorised (see under heading Consumer credit businesses for details).

 A dog breeder is anyone who keeps more than two breeding bitches.
 S/he requires a licence from the local authority.